oseunabiola/alc4/README.md

 A mini-netflix app.
 This app gets a list of movies from an API call.
 Users are able to click each movie on the list to check the details of the selected movie.
 Users are also able to add a movie to their favorite list (this is stored in the browser storage)

-This app requires ng2-search-filter and angular-webstorage-service
+This app requires ng2-search-filter, ngx-toastr and angular-webstorage-service

-npm i ng2-search-filter --save npm install --save angular-webstorage-service
+npm i ng2-search-filter --save
+npm install angular-webstorage-service --save
+npm install ngx-toastr --save

 ## Development server